EinScott/bon/README.md

 #### Nulling references

-By default, bon will not null references (as far as it can know).
-When getting an error from this, it is recommended that you clear structures manually.
+Bon should never leak object references.
+When getting an error from this, it is recommended that you clear structures manually or always [ignore](#type-setup) the field.
 If bon is always deserializing into empty structures, this case will never occur.

-Alternatively, the ``.AllowReferenceNulling`` [serialize flag](#serialize-flags) will make bon blindly null references where necessary.
-This could be useful if the structure is not responsible for managing the object anyway.
+Alternatively, when nulling references due to them not being specified in the bon string (for example old saves where something didn't exist in the structure yet), putting ``[BonKeepUnlessSet]`` will leave the field's value as is in those cases. ``[BonArrayKeepUnlessSet]`` does the same for all values in the array.
+See [keeping field values](#keep-unless-set).

+remove:
 In some cases, like re-sizing of collections, unintended nulling of entries when trying to shrink the collection to the defined size, another option would be to set the ``.IgnoreUnmentionedValues`` flag to just keep existing entries.

 ### Supported types